Onan 5500 Generator and the Set Quiet GasolineTM Series RV QG will be reviewed on this article.

 Setting Up the New Parts

-Here is where I should discuss that when you work on a device like a gas-powered generator, there are certain safety treatments you need to follow.
+Here is where I should discuss that when you work on a device like a gas-powered alternator, there are certain safety treatments you need to follow.

-I disconnected the 12-V DC to the generator, shut off the fuel lines, and I also followed the other maker requirements noted in the owner’s manual.
+I disconnected the 12-V DC to the power cell, shut off the fuel lines, and I also followed the other maker requirements noted in the owner’s manual.

 As soon as all of this was done, I was ready to perform the actual replacement.

-View of the fuel cut-off valve on an Onan gas RV generator
+View of the fuel cut-off valve on a Cummins gas RV alternator

 By looking at the photos I had taken, I was able to identify the tools I would need for this task: